mousepawmedia/pawlib/docs/source/iochannel/iochannel.rst

         << IOCtrl::endl;
     //The output is exactly what you'd expect.

 ..
 IMPORTANT:: Currently, only ANSI is used.
-Windows support,
+Formatting-removed and an
-    formatting-removed, and an easy-to-parse formatting flag system for custom outputs will be added soon.
+    easy-to-parse formatting flag system for custom outputs will be added soon.

 ..  index::
     pair: output; variables